John A. Goodwin

-John Abbot Goodwin was a U.S. educator, journalist, author and politician who served as a member, and from 1860 to 1861, as the Speaker of the Massachusetts House of Representatives.
+John Abbot Goodwin was an American educator, journalist, author and politician who served as a member, and from 1860 to 1861, as the Speaker of the Massachusetts House of Representatives.

 Family life

 Goodwin was the brother of American writer Jane G. Austin.
 Goodwin married Martha Fisher of Sudbury, Massachusetts, they had a son, William Bradford Goodwin.

 Teaching career

 Goodwin was a teacher for many years and authored the book The Pilgrim Republic: An historical review of the colony of New Plymouth, which was well received upon its publication.
 Goodwin was for a time the superintendent of schools of Lawrence, Massachusetts.

 Journalist career

 Goodwin was involved in the management of the Lawrence Courier.
 In 1854 Goodwin moved to Lowell to take over the running of the Lowell Courier.
 After working for a year at the Courier Goodwin became the editor of the Lowell Daily Citizen and News.
 Goodwin spent two tears as editor of the Daily Citizen and News.